back to overview

 pd_palms <- pd(species_grid, palmtree_pruned)

-dim(pd_palms) # one value per grid cell
+dim(pd_palms) # one value of PD per grid cell (plus a value for Species Richness, SR)

 ## [1] 479 2